 Thanet District Council have a responsibility to test the stability of all memorials sited in areas for which they are accountable for safety.

-No, you can choose not to reinstate the memorial and the memorial will be laid flat.
+No, you can choose not to reinstate the memorial and the memorial will be set so far into the ground.
 However, if this poses an additional risk or a trip hazard, as a last resort, the memorial may need to be removed.

-You will need to contact the crematorium office and request an information pack.
+You will need to contact the crematorium office and request an information pack for transferring the ownership.

 All memorials are required to meet current national standards set by the Ministry of Justice and British Standards.

 Each memorial is unique and could require different repairs.
 You will need to contact a stonemason to quote for these works.